cs01/pythonloc/README.md

 ## FAQ

 ### How is this different from a virtual environment?
-* A virtual environment may or may not include system packages, whereas `pythonloc` will first look for packages in `__pypackages__`, then in other locations such as user or site-packages.
+* A virtual environment may or may not include system packages, whereas `pythonloc` will first look for packages in `.`, then `__pypackages__`, then in other locations such as user or site-packages.
 * `pythonloc` does not require activation or deactivation
 * `pythonloc` only looks for a local directory called `__pypackages__`.
 On the other hand, virtual environment activation modifies your `PATH` so you can access virtual environment packages no matter which directory you're in.

 ### How does it work?
-It's quite simple and clocks in at less than lines of 50 code.
+It's quite simple and clocks in at less than lines of 100 code.
 It uses features already built into Python and pip.

 All it does is provide a slight level of indirection when invoking Python and pip.
 It modifies the `PYTHONPATH` environment variable when running Python to include `__pypackages__`.